matthewcornell/peepweather/README.txt

 -> It might help to change the terms from Low, Medium, High to something like Bad, OK, and Great (or anything else that is more easily understandable without explanation).

 ** 2m use jQuery everywhere

-** 2m search: decide what I want it to do whole state name. completion. sort by name

 ** 3e settings: if ranges need additional clarification (or people want to learn) then have help text under each group (wind, precip, etc.) that updates to show a sentence incorporating the current values